Kangtega

 Kangtega (काङ्टेगा), known also as The Snow Saddle, is a major mountain peak of the Himalayas in Nepal.
 Its summit rises 6782 m.
 It was first ascended in 1963.

-From the Khumbhu and Hinku Valley areas, Mount Kangtega rises to a saddle-shaped point, thus earning the name "The Snow Saddle."
+From the Khumbu and Hinku Valley areas, Mount Kangtega rises to a saddle-shaped point, thus earning the name "The Snow Saddle."

 Notable ascents and attempts

 Alison Hargreaves and Jeff Lowe climbing Kangtega (1 May 1986).